-The Alberta Institute for Wildlife Conservation is not permitted to care for: adult Deer, adult Moose, Wolves, Bears, Cougars, Bighorn Sheep, Mountain Goats, adult Skunks and Coyotes of all ages.
+Alberta Institute for Wildlife Conservation is not permitted to care for: adult deer, adult moose, wolves, bears, cougars, bighorn sheep, mountain goats, adult skunks, and coyotes and raccoons of all ages.
 For all of those listed above please contact Calgary Fish and Wildlife at (403) 297-6423.

-Year round, we have 6 full-time staff and 6 part-time staff, and we rely heavily on a team of over 125 volunteers.
+Year round, we have six full-time staff and three part-time staff, and we rely heavily on a team of over 125 volunteers.
 In our busy seasons of spring and summer, we rely on grants to support the costs of bringing on additional staff.

-Alberta Institute for Wildlife Conservation does NOT provide relocations services.
-At Alberta Institute for Wildlife Conservation, we believe in cultivating a strong co-existence between Albertans and wildlife.
+Alberta Institute for Wildlife Conservation does not provide relocations services.
+We believe in cultivating a strong co-existence between Albertans and wildlife.

 Live-trapping and relocating or killing an animal is not going to solve human/wildlife conflicts.
 While trapping may seem like a more humane option, it is often a death sentence for the animal and leaves them in a new area, not knowing where to find food and shelter, and potentially encroaching on another animal’s territory.